ryseto/ryseto.github.io/8running.md

 {: align="center"}
 ![Running heatmap](/assets/img/heatmap.png)

-I started running for 8 km once a week in the summer of 2010 in Freising, Germany.
+I started running for 8km once a week in the summer of 2010 in Freising, Germany.
 In 2011, I increased the frequency and started keeping records.

 {: align="center"}
 ![Isar](/assets/img/Freising.jpeg)